Achievable logoAchievable logo

 Feedback

-Equipment leasing programs are versions of DPPs that sound exactly like what they are.
-These are partnerships that acquire large amounts of equipment and lease them out to people and businesses.
-Here are some examples of equipment these programs offer for rent:
+Equipment leasing programs are a type of DPP built around a simple idea: a partnership buys equipment in bulk and leases it to individuals and businesses.
+Here are some examples of equipment these programs may offer for rent:

 • Machinery